-Since 1990, Someren Glen, A Life Plan Community, formerly known as Someren Glen Retirement Community, has been a trusted provider of quality personalized care and services in Centennial, a south metro Denver neighborhood.
+Since 1990, Someren Glen, a retirement community in Centennial, CO, has been a trusted provider of quality personalized care and services in a south metro Denver neighborhood.

 Christian Living Communities (CLC) owns and runs Someren Glen.
 CLC was founded right here in Denver with a deep commitment to care for area seniors.
 Today CLC serves more than 1,000 older adults of every belief in many innovative senior living communities in Colorado and the Midwest.

 Someren Glen’s mission infuses everything we do: “To enrich the quality and dignity of life for older adults through services and care that reflect Christian love, respect, and compassion toward each individual.”